Leadville, CO – August 15th, 2019

 The following day, I called home to discuss the results.
 I also spoke to some of the Docs in the family.
 There were some tests that had been suggested, and I was told I should not hike again without having them done first, so I decided to get them in Colorado, and called to make appointments.
 The earliest they could schedule my tests was nine days out.
 Insurance had to approve it – I had to get in the system – yada, yada, yada.
 Forget it – I would see my Doctor.
 I took ar.

 A shuttle to Frisco, car rented, drive to Denver airport, and I was back in CT.
 It always amazes me that I can drive in three hours what took almost two weeks to hike.

 So, I’m home now.
 My heart is fine.
 My BP is back to normal.
 I feel good, but still have the pain, and am having a few more tests done.
 I’m continuing to get in better shape, and strengthening my back and core.
 I’m hoping the pain is attributed to maybe straining or spraining something.

-I was pretty disappointed about ending the hike, but I'm a look forward kind of person, and have another short hike planned for the fall, and a longer one in the spring.
+I was pretty disappointed about ending the hike, but I’m a look forward kind of person, and have another short hike planned for the fall, and a longer one in the spring.
 I hope to head back out to Colorado in August, and either hike the whole trail again, or finish up where I left off.
-It will really depend on timing.
+It will depend on the timing.